 Low levels of self-esteem can be a catalyst for alcohol addiction.
 Feelings of inadequacy, inferiority, worthlessness, and hopelessness can push you to alcoholism as a form of emotional escape.
 Low self-esteem occurs when your mental impression of your ideal-self differs from your actual self.
 Once the mind registers this escape route, it becomes difficult to avoid alcohol.

-One of the greatest causes of alcohol addiction in the United States is work-related stress.
+One of the greatest underlying causes of alcoholism in the United States is work-related stress.
 In addition, some professions revolve around alcohol, require people to network socially outside of the office, or have irregular work shift hours, thus posing a challenge to the prevention of alcoholism.

 Statistics reported by the Substance Abuse and Mental Health Services Administration reveals that mining, construction, and accommodation services have the highest incidences of alcoholism.
 The rates stood at 17.5%, 16.5%, and 11.8% respectively.